COMP90082-2020-SM2-AA-Wombat/platform/README.md

-# aa_platform
+# Platform

+This repository is the central repsoitry.

+It deplys the application using docker compose.

+Push to master with approcal only by group members.

-Run by running the command docker-compose up
+Run application: command docker-compose up

 To do:

-Pull code from relevant repos before deployment
+Pull code from analytics before deployment
 Set Lab to not require a token or password on startup